pmainguet/udemy-courses/Javascript/README.md

   - Settled / Resolved: afeter the event has happened
   - Fulfilled: if Resolved is available, the promise is fulfilled
   - Rejected: if there was an error
+- Benefits: you don't have to worry if your callback is called twice, you have one function for success (resolve) and one for error handling (reject), you can chain promises without fearing the nested callback hell.
 - We can produce and consume promises:

   - Produce: we create a new promise and send a result using that promise